Betty Jo, Aunt Betty, Mama, Granny, Great-granny

 Romantic suspense, contemporary, and fantasy

-The one in which I write fiction that is not all fun and games.
+The one in which I write fiction and essays that are not all fun and games.

 Exploring the World of Fiction